Project ManagerLuca Colombo

 TeamFlorian Köhler, Susanne Loeffler

-From the architect.
+Text description provided by the architects.
 When wood burns certain natural cycles are naturally completed: chemical energy turns into light and heat, water turns into steam and then rain, mineral salts transform into ashes and fall back down to the ground and carbon dioxide is given off into the air.

 But when wood burns properly, all this turns into energy which may be used creating less environmental impact than any fossil fuel (either oil or gas).
 It may seem strange, but burning wood and safeguarding nature are perfectly compatible.